joshsauder/InTheClearWeb/README.md

 # In The Clear Web App

 ### A web-app that will give the user all the features of the [iOS App](https://itunes.apple.com/us/app/in-the-clear/id1458058092?ls=1&mt=8).
-Note, this app is still in development.
+This is the first version of the app; the current version is being built using the .Net Core.
+The source code for the second version can be viewed [here](https://github.com/joshsauder/InTheClearWebV2).

 ## Tech Stack
 1. [ReactJS](https://reactjs.org) - Javascript Framework